 About Michael Morisy

-Meanwhile lets just say that we are proud Michael Morisy contributed a whooping 13 entries.
+But we are proud to say that Michael Morisy contributed 13 entries already.

 As Pioneer’s Steve Poftak has pointed out, the Office for Administration and Finance has been crowing about an “A-” transparency rating given to it by the Massachusetts Public Interest Research Group, which applauded the state’s Open Checkbook portal.
 But while Open Checkbook is a great initiative, saying it makes Massachusetts transparent is a bit like saying your toddler’s the next Tom Brady because he can throw his food on the floor.
 The Bay State has a lot of growing up to do.
 Earlier this week, WBUR invited me on to talk about the “C” grade the State Integrity Investigation gave Massachusetts in its “Corruption Risk Report Card.”
 I told reporter Deborah Becker that I thought that grade was still too lenient: Given the […]